Skatteetaten/mva-meldingen/docs/kompensasjon_eng/informasjonsmodell/index.md

 Purpose: dissemination of which VAT assessments have been carried out
 	</td>
   </tr>
   <tr><td>mvaKodeRegnskapssystem</td><td>Description: internal VAT code in the accounting system.
-There may be several internal VAT codes for a VAT code and possibly a specification.
-In that case, there will be several lines in the VAT message per VATCode and specification; one per combination of VAT code, specification and VAT CodeAccounting system. <br>
+There may be several internal VAT codes for a mvaKode and possibly a specification.
+In that case, there will be several lines in the tax return for VAT compensation per mvaKode and specification; one per combination of VAT code, specification and VAT CodeAccounting system. <br>
 Purpose: Two considerations <br>
 Users: recognizable in relation to what they see in the accounting system. <br>
 The system suppliers will not have to change VAT codes in the systems
 	</td>
   </tr>
-  <tr><td>grunnlag</td><td>Description: the amount of which VAT is calculated.
+  <tr><td>grunnlag</td><td>Description: the amount of which VAT is calculated. <br>
-The field must not be filled in for input VAT. <br>
 Purpose: Basis for control from the Tax Administration
 	</td>
   </tr>
-  <tr><td>sats</td><td>Description: The VAT rate used in calculating outgoing VAT.
+  <tr><td>sats</td><td>Description: The VAT rate used in calculating VAT compensation. <br>
-The field must not be filled in for incoming VAT. <br>
-Purpose: To ensure that only valid rates are used for invoicing
+Purpose: To ensure that only valid rates are used for VAT compensation
 	</td>
   </tr>
   <tr><td>merverdiavgift</td><td>Description: fixed VAT <br>